 At times, it can be confusing to tell the difference between a dietary supplement, a food, or an over-the-counter medicine.
 An easy way to recognize a dietary supplement is to look for the Supplement Facts Panel on the front label of the product, which should prominently say “Dietary Supplement.”
 Labeling information can be found under "What information must the manufacturer disclose on the label of a dietary supplement?" in the FDA online publication covering dietary supplements.

 This may be hard to believe: Most supplements on the market have no clinical testing because pre-market efficacy testing is not required by the Food and Drug Administration (FDA) for the dietary supplement industry.

-Your body receives the best value from high potency natural dietary products produced by companies that clinically test for efficacy.
-The best supplements provide highest quality ingredient availability for your cells.
+Your body receives the best value from high potency ingredients in natural dietary products produced by companies that clinically test for efficacy.
+The best supplements provide highest quality, beyond organic ingredient availability for your cells.

 In my opinion, because there's no cure for arthritis, any safe/effective natural treatment beats out every time the potential long-term side effect risks of pharmaceutical drugs.
 I want to be in charge of my own health as much as possible.

 There are four basic rules of thumb for choosing dietary and nutritional supplements.

 In my opinion, it’s the science behind dietary supplement products that separates the field.
 If you find the top companies, you'll also find the top supplements.